Chinese people in Kyrgyzstan: Interethnic relations

 There is a popular perception that many Chinese migrants seek to marry Kyrgyz women in order to obtain Kyrgyz citizenship; local people, especially the elderly, object to the women marrying men who are not Muslims.
 However, such marriages actually remain relatively rare.

-Kyrgyz people complain that the Chinese specialists who run factories are secretive and do not wish to train local people how to operate the equipment, just keeping them as low-level manual workers.
+Kyrgyz people complain that the Chinese specialists who run factories are secretive and do not wish to train local people how to operate the equipment; Kyrgyz are kept as low-level manual workers.
 Kyrgyzstani workers also blame unskilled Chinese migrants for taking jobs away from local people and thus forcing them to migrate to Russia to find work, where they themselves face the danger of violence motivated by xenophobia.
 Kyrgyz merchants have also organised protests against the Chinese traders.

 There have been numerous incidents of xenophobic violence against Chinese migrants by ethnic Kyrgyz, including one in June 2002 which resulted in three deaths.
 During the 2010 riots in Bishkek which overthrew Kurmanbek Bakiyev's government, the Guoying Center, a prominent symbol of Chinese traders' presence in Kyrgyz's capital city, also became a target for mobs, who looted shops and burned the building.
 The Kyrgyz also violently targeted Uyghurs and Dungans during the same riots.